The Velvelettes: Later years and dissolution

 The Velvelettes continued performing, with various members leaving and rejoining, as family matters dictated.
 By 1967, Gill, Norma and Bertha Barbee-McNeal had decided to devote all of their time to raising their families.
 Cal recruited two new members for concert performances: future Vandella Sandra Tilley (who was introduced by her friend Abdul Fakir of The Four Tops), and Annette McMillan.

 With a song on the charts and a place on several concert tours, an album project was started using songs already recorded.
 However, with the growing success of other Motown groups such as The Supremes, Motown's attention was diverted and the project was left unfinished.
 The LP was scheduled for release on Motown's V.I.P. label, as V.I.P 401.

 Motown released two additional singles, "Lonely Lonely Girl Am I" and "A Bird in the Hand" on their V.I.P. imprint.
 Both singles did not reach the same chart levels as their predecessors.
 The Velvelettes continued to record new material until September 1967, with the Nick Ashford and Valerie Simpson song "Bring Back The Sunshine", which was retitled "Dark Side of the World" when Diana Ross later released a version of the song.
 The final Velvelettes single release (after an internal label change to Motown's Soul subsidiary) was "These Things Will Keep Me Loving You", which made number 43 on the US R&B Charts.
 Carolyn Gill began dating Richard Street, lead singer of The Monitors, who later joined The Temptations.
 Sandra Tilley joined Martha Reeves and the Vandellas, replacing Rosalind Ashford.
 Gill married Street in November 1969 and he dissuaded her from continuing with the Velvelettes (preferring that his wife care for the home) so Gill decided to break up the group and it disbanded.
-Tilley retired from show business in the late 1970s, suddenly dying of a brain aneurysm in 1981 at the age of thirty-eight.
+Tilley retired from show business in the late 1970s, got married, and died in 1983 from a brain aneurysm.